jhavenz/laravel-permission-name-generator/readme.md

 ```
 ---

-### 'Settings' Quick Start
+### 'Settings' Items
-The 'settings' section in the config file is optional.
+The `settings` section in the config file is optional.
-This is added in the case that you have 'settings' related permissions that are seperate from your resources.
+This is added in the case that you have `settings` related permissions that are seperate from your resources.
 ```php
 //=> config/permission-name-generator